IamPyu/orm64/README.md

 Media created by me in this project are licensed under also under the MIT license because I don't want to use another license.

+## Using

+Check the [wiki](https://gitlab.com/IamPyu/orm64/-/wikis/home) to learn how to use Orm64!

+The wiki contains information like:

+- Building Orm64
+- Conifguring Orm64
+- The Orm64 APIs
+- And more!

 ## Roadmap